-Your new vehicle comes with a maintenance free ACDelco[®] battery.
+Your new vehicle comes with a maintenance free ACDelco(ii) battery.
 When it's time for a new battery, get one that has the replacement number shown on the original battery's label.
-We recommend an ACDelco battery.
-See "Engine Compartment Overview" in the Index for battery location.
+We recommend an ACDelco(ii) battery.
+See Engine Compartment Overview on page 5-12 for battery location.

-WARNING: Battery posts, terminals and related accessories contain lead and lead compounds, chemicals known to the State of California to cause cancer and reproductive harm.
+Warning: Battery posts, terminals and related accessories contain lead and lead compounds, chemicals known to the State of California to cause cancer and reproductive harm.
 Wash hands after handling.